Migraine Doctors and Headache Specialists

 - Psychologist is not a medical doctor, but can be someone with a Ph.D.
 They study the human mind and human behaviors.
 Sometimes migraine attacks can have emotional triggers.
 Psychologists can help sufferers find ways to avoid or better deal with situations that cause emotional distress.

 - Neuromuscular dentist – focuses on correcting misalignment problems in the jaw at the temporomandibular joint (TMJ) and neck region.
 This specialty includes examining tissues, muscles, teeth, joints and nerves.
-Migraines can cause pain that radiates throughout the face, including causing severe discomfort in the jaw and mouth.
+Migraine can cause pain that radiates throughout the face, including causing severe discomfort in the jaw and mouth.
 A neuromuscular dentist may be able to find out if there are other underlying causes that are responsible for the discomfort.

 How to communicate with your doctor about your migraine